stackedflows/Machine-Learning/README.md

+NOTE: Libraries used will be limited to 'random' and 'math' for all but the most trivial purposes

 # Single-Layer-Perceptron

-NOTE: Libraries used will be limited to 'random' and 'math'

 relevant files :